greenelab/ADAGEpath/README.md

 Signatures are gene sets derived from an ADAGE model.
 They are formed because their genes are expressed coordinately in some samples in the compendium.
-An ADAGE signature analysis aims to identify signatures in which the expression of constiuent genes are altered by an experimental treatment.
+An ADAGE signature analysis aims to identify signatures in which the expression of constituent genes are altered by an experimental treatment.
 Such signatures may represent biological processes that are perturbed by the treatment.
 ADAGE signature analysis usually includes the following steps: